-The Company has prepared the financial statements to comply in all material respects with the Accounting Standards notified under Section 133 of the Companies Act, 2013, read with Companies (Accounts) Rules, 2014.
+The Company has prepared the financial statements to comply in all material respects with the Accounting Standards notified under Section 133 of the Companies Act, 2013, read with Companies (Accounts) Rules, 2014, except for certain adjustments pertaining to periods on or before March 31, 2019 for which impact has been taken in the retained earnings as on April 1, 2019 on ground of materiality (instead of restating comparative period).
 The CEO & CFO certificate in terms of Regulation 17(8) of SEBI Regulations has been placed before the Board.